PuzzleShuffler/HaenselAMS/README.md

 # HaenselAMS

 A regression of `price` using a final model of `KNeighborsRegressor`.
 It makes use of `target encoding` for categorical variables with more than 100 categories and `BayesSearchCV` to find the optimal parameters for the model.
-Finished report is within `HaenselAMS.html`.
+Report is within `HaenselAMS.ipynb`.